lschvn/lschvn/README.md

 **Web Developer**

 Welcome to my GitHub profile!
-I’m a third-year Web Development student at [MyDigitalSchool](https://mydigitalschool.com), currently working in an apprenticeship at **Optimum Circle**, a web agency.
+I’m a third-year Web Development student at [MyDigitalSchool](https://mydigitalschool.com).
 This space is where I share my projects, document my learning journey, and (hopefully) help others along the way—just as many have helped me.

 ---